JLSteenwyk/budding_yeast_coevolution_network/README.md

 To facilitate others being able to use information encoded in the budding yeast coevolutionary network, we built a shiny web application that allows researchers to obtain subnetworks of interest using lists of genes of interest.

+If you use this application, please cite Steenwyk JL, <i>et al.</i> A gene coevolution network provides insight into eukaryotic cellular and genomic structure and function.
+2021. [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.07.09.451830v1).<br />

 ## Quick Start

 ### 1) Installing dependencies